aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-maxdatarow-from-excel-worksheet/_index.md

 ---
-title: "Get MaxDataRow from Excel Worksheet"
+title: "Aspose.Cells Cloud API – Get MaxDataRow from an Excel Worksheet (v3.0)"
 type: docs
 url: /get-maxdatarow-from-excel-worksheet/
 weight: 50
-keywords: "Excel, Aspose.Cells Cloud, REST API, Get MaxDataRow, Worksheet"
+keywords: "Excel, Aspose.Cells Cloud, REST API, Get MaxDataRow, Worksheet, v3.0"
 description: "Retrieves the index of the last row that contains data in a specified worksheet of an Excel workbook using the Aspose.Cells Cloud REST API."
 ---